IDIOM CONNECTION

 have a field day

-- to have a chance to do much of something that you want - especially the chance to criticize someone
+- to be able to do much of something that you want (sometimes used when you have the chance to criticize someone)

-The media had a field day with the scandal in the city government.
+The news media had a field day with the scandal in the company.

 have a finger in the pie